 Even Evil Has Loved Ones: I just don't get it!!
 I shout at her, I even give her a shiner and a love tap or ten, but that dame Harley just keeps coming back for more.... (sulks off to corner) I do love ya babe!!
 I just can't change who I am...
 (Wipes tear) Please forgive me.....
 Hahahahahaha!!
 I just don't get dames.

-Even Evil Has Standards: I may be a criminal lunatic, but I'm an AMERICAN criminal lunatic!
+I may be a criminal lunatic, but I'm an AMERICAN criminal lunatic!
 When I found out that Red Skull fellow was a Nazi, I turned on him, right then and there.
 And don't talk about that selling-nukes-to-Arabs thing.
 Fanon Discontinuity, plain and simple, got it?!

 Funny thing — to other villains, I'm below their standards (perhaps that would make me the Spear Counterpart to ol' Jimmy, if I'm to believe that Dick Flass).
 Well, phooey!
 I didn't want their help, anyway...

+Everything's Better with Penguins: Are you crazy?
+Me?
+Fond◊ of that old featherbrain?
+I don't know what◊ you've been reading, kiddo, but I only team up with him when the plan requires it.
 On the other hand, I gotta say, he runs a hell of a nightclub.
 And I'm not above just chilling with him and ol' Eddie Nygma.

 Evil Cannot Comprehend Good: Averted!
 I can damn well understand the good guys if I please.
 Even been one just a couple of times.
 It's just that it's out-of-your-skull boring.